barryclark/jekyll-now/_posts/2016-10-22-Hack-School-Session-2.md

 ---

 Session 2 was our introduction to JavaScript, the language of the web.
-It shares some similarities to C++, but it's completely different.
-Nevertheless, it's a great language that will stick around for quite a while, so definitely pick it up!
+It's a great language that will stick around for quite a while, so definitely pick it up!

-### Insert stuff here.
+You can find the slides [here](https://docs.google.com/presentation/d/1WNizozF99q4Qqx_R04rf1d9a1lIoodTa_FIVSFftHbI/edit?usp=sharing)

-Blog will be updated.
+This blog post will be updated with full information soon.